gunhoray/MyToDoList/README.md

 * completing UI design with CSS ⭐️
 * why input needs onChange? to listen to an input’s change in value by providing the attribute onchange.
 * seperating <Inprogress /> and <Completed />, connecting them altogether (use of Destructuring Assignment:구조 분해 할당)⭐️
+* Am i using boolean type "isdone" well enough?
+How "isdone" is used in my code? ⭐️